HOW TO STYLE YOUR CHEESE BOARD

 The bright colors of the cheese pops out even more when served on an artisan wooden board, a marble or stoneware plate.
 It lifts up the appearance of the cheeses but also the overall impression of the board.

-2. FLAVORS, TEXTURES AND COLORS OF THE CHEESES
+2. FLAVOURS, TEXTURES AND COLOURS OF THE CHEESES

 When you put together your cheese board, be sure to mix up your cheeses.
-Think about flavors, texture (soft, semi-solid and solid cheeses) and colors (white mold, blue mold, red smear and yellow cheese).
+Think about flavours, texture (soft, semi-solid and solid cheeses) and colours (white mould, blue mould, red smear and yellow cheese).
 Variety makes it of course more fun to eat the cheeses and to discover new pairings but it also adds visual interest to your board and sparks conversation.

 3. HOW TO ARRANGE THE CHEESE